-CFSSP = Summer System Peak Coincidence Factor for Central A/C (during utility peak hour)

-CFPJM = PJM Summer Peak Coincidence Factor for Central A/C (average during PJM peak period)
+- $CF{SSP}$ = Summer System Peak Coincidence Factor for Central A/C (during utility peak hour) = 91.5% - $CF{PJM}$ = PJM Summer Peak Coincidence Factor for Central A/C (average during PJM peak period) = 46.6%

+Algorithm

+Calculation of Savings CALCULATION OF SAVINGS

+ELECTRIC ENERGY SAVINGS

+ΔkWh = Heating Savings + Cooling Savings + Shoulder Season Savings

+Where:

 Heating Savings = Blower motor savings during heating season

+= 418 kWh

 Cooling Savings = Blower motor savings during cooling season

 If Central AC = 263 kWh

 If No Central AC = 175 kWh

 If unknown (weighted average)

+= 241 kWh

-Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
+&lt;sup>648 Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
 The AC load during the utility's peak hour is divided by the maximum AC load during the year.

-&lt;sup>576 Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
+&lt;sup>649 Based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
 The average AC load over the PJM peak period (1-5pm, M-F, June through August) is divided by the maximum AC load during the year.

-&lt;sup>577 To estimate heating, cooling and shoulder season savings for Illinois, VEIC adapted results from a 2009 Focus on Energy study of BPM blower motor savings in Wisconsin.
+&lt;sup>650 To estimate heating, cooling and shoulder season savings for Illinois, VEIC adapted results from a 2009 Focus on Energy study of BPM blower motor savings in Wisconsin.
 This study included effects of behavior change based on the efficiency of new motor greatly increasing the amount of people that run the fan continuously.
 The savings from the Wisconsin study were adjusted to account for different run hour assumptions (average values used) for Illinois.
 See: FOE to IL Blower Savings.xlsx.

-&lt;sup>578 The weighted average value is based on assumption that 75% of homes installing BPM furnace blower motors have Central AC.
+&lt;sup>651 The weighted average value is based on assumption that 75% of homes installing BPM furnace blower motors have Central AC.
 66% of IL housing units have CAC and 66% have gas furnaces.
-It is logical these two groups overlap to a large extent (like the 95% in the FOE study above).
+It is logical these two groups